-The Friends of Sax-Zim Bog are pleased to announce a major new program: The Sax-Zim Bog Good Neighbor Fund is established via a major gift in honor of Dr. Dwight and Janet Hoeg of Duluth.
+The Friends of Sax-Zim Bog are pleased to announce the Sax-Zim Bog Good Neighbor Fund established via a major gift in honor of Dr. Dwight and Janet Hoeg of Duluth.
 Dwight and Janet’s sons, Will and Rich and their spouses, desired to recognize their parents with this fitting memorial which helps others enjoy the beauty of the Northland in a manner similar to their parents.

 This Fund will be a permanent endowment in order to fund yearly Grants.